mang0kitty/blog-1/source/_posts/docker-swarm.md

 ## General Swarm Criticisms
-Docker Swarm has had some interesting criticisms levelled at it since its announcement, some are the common <abbr title="Fear, Uncertainty and Doubt">FUD</abbr> associated with new technologies, while others are grounded in valid concerns.
+Docker Swarm has had some interesting criticisms levelled at it since its announcement, some are the common FUD associated with new technologies, while others are grounded in valid concerns.
 Some feel that it is too young or that it doesn't have enough experience backing it, particularly the proponents of Mesos/[Marathon][marathon] and [Kubernetes][kubernetes].
 Others complain about its dependency on recent kernels, or the rate at which